Information privacy: Medical

 People may not wish for their medical records to be revealed to others due to the confidentiality and sensitivity of what the information could reveal about their health.
 For example, they might be concerned that it might affect their insurance coverage or employment.
 Or, it may be because they would not wish for others to know about any medical or psychological conditions or treatments that would bring embarrassment upon themselves.
 Revealing medical data could also reveal other details about one's personal life.
 There are three major categories of medical privacy: informational (the degree of control over personal information), physical (the degree of physical inaccessibility to others), and psychological (the extent to which the doctor respects patients' cultural beliefs, inner thoughts, values, feelings, and religious practices and allows them to make personal decisions).

 Physicians and psychiatrists in many cultures and countries have standards for doctor–patient relationships, which include maintaining confidentiality.
 In some cases, the physician–patient privilege is legally protected.
 These practices are in place to protect the dignity of patients, and to ensure that patients feel free to reveal complete and accurate information required for them to receive the correct treatment.

 To view the United States' laws on governing privacy of private health information, see HIPAA and the HITECH Act.
 The Australian law is the Privacy Act 1988 Australia as well as state-based health records legislation.

+Children's privacy

+Children's online privacy is subject to legal protections in many ways.
+In the United States, the Children's Online Privacy Protection Act of 1998 monitors the collection of personal information of children under 13 years of age The law specifically states that website operators must receive parental consent before collecting personal data of children.

+The Children's Online Privacy Protection Act of 1998 applies to websites, apps, and all internet based devices that are geared towards children or know that they are collecting data from children under the age of thirteen.
+Violating this law can result in penalties up to $43,792 per violation as it is enforced by the Federal Trade Commission.
+Additionally, there are state attorneys general that enforce this law.

+The Federal Trade Commission has continued to update the Children's Online Privacy Protection Act to meet the current update of emerging technology.
+There was an amendment made in 2013 that expanded the categories of personal information to include persistent identifiers, geolocation data, and any media with a child's description.
+The Federal Trade Commisision opened another review of the Children Online Privacy Protection Act in 2019 as well in order to monitor new technologies due to children utilizing mobile devices.

+Some have noted that the Children's Online Privacy Protection Act does have its limitations.
+The law at this time does not prevent children from accessing inappropriate content or lying about their age.
+Moreover, there have been some doubts regarding how comprehensive the Children's Online Privacy Protection Act with educational technology.